LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 -   **`admin.site.urls`**: Sets up the admin interface under the path `admin/`.

 ### [2] Run the web server again
-Now we can apply the changes and restart the server to see the changes
+Now we can apply the changes and restart the server to see the changes.
 ```
 python3 manage.py runserver 8000
 ```
+Access the polls index page with `Hello,World` message by visiting `http://13.61.7.212/polls/`.
+Access the built-in admin module by visiting `http://13.61.7.212/admin/`

 ### [3] Access the EC2 instance